 The successful use of nanoparticles for advanced CO2-EOR processes also has the potential to lead to additional new generation EOR processes because the nanoparticles can carry additional functionalities such as paramagnetism, catalysis, or reaction capabilities.

-Commercially-produced Wacker fumed silica particles with 50% dichlorodimethylsilane surface modification were designed to stabilize CO2 foams and showed high stability, with less than 10% foam resolution (by height) in 24 hours.
+Commercially-produced Wacker fumed silica particles with 50 percent dichlorodimethylsilane surface modification were designed to stabilize CO2 foams and showed high stability, with less than 10 percent foam resolution (by height) in 24 hours.
 The foams were composed of bubbles smaller than 100 μm as a result of high adsorption energy, which contributed to the high stability.

 Researchers discovered that fly ash contains a component that is remarkably effective at stabilizing emulsions and foams.
 The capability to test foam generation in rough-walled fractures has been developed.